Make Your Career in Permaculture

 Self-Reliance Is Empowering

-Permaculture promotes a sense of community.
-The basic ethic of Caring for People drives us to build better communities.
-By consulting the community we design adaptable structures – physical and invisible.
-Physical structures include social hubs, educational and recreational areas.
-Invisible structures include trading centers, banking systems and news exchange facilities.
+Permaculture promotes a sense of community because it is built on ethics: Care of People, the Planet and Fair Share.
+Caring for People invites us to build better communities.
+Then, with consultation with our community we can design adaptable community spaces.
+Both physical and invisible can be designed for adaptability.
+The physical structures for adaptability include social hubs, educational and recreational areas.
+Supporting this, are hidden structures such as trading centres, banking systems and news exchange facilities.

-winter harvest_croppedPermaculture designs for whole ‘villages’ not just individual households.
-This increases the efficiency of the waste cycles.
+When working for self-reliance, we design for whole ‘villages’ not just individual households.
+So, this increases the efficiency of the waste cycles.
 Resources (physical, intellectual, social) are more immediate and usable.
-At best, the cycle of local production and disposal of the waste are tightly connected.
+As a result, the cycle of local production and disposal of the waste are tightly connected.

-Frequent exchange of little resources requires very little planning.
-In a busy community, resources are shared, traded and loaned.
+Frequent exchanges on a small scale requires very little planning.
+As a result, a busy community has quick means for sharing, trading and lending resources.
 ‘Hand-me-downs’ are passed on as needed.
-Harvests and meals are casually shared.
-Valuable and timely knowledge is offered informally.
+Harvests and meals are easily shared.
+Also, valuable and timely knowledge is offered informally.

-One of the most obvious features of this ‘informal’ economy is that the consumer and producer meet.
+As a result of informal trading features of this ‘informal’ economy is that the consumer and producer get to meet.
 They tend to be kind to one another.
-In his free e-book, Permaculture Strategy for the South African Villages Terry Leahy explores the power of the gift economy.
-The gift economy fulfills the permaculture principle of ‘working where it counts’.
+Particularly, in his free e-book, Permaculture Strategy for the South African Villages Terry Leahy explores the power of the gift economy.
+In general, the gift economy fulfils the permaculture principle of ‘working where it counts’.
+And secondly, it can expand our circle of influence.

 Self Reliance builds Self Esteem